Guardiome/guardiome.org/content/projects/childhood_cancer_directory.md

 ### $

-We are in the process of becoming a 501(c)3 entity.
+We are 100% family owned and in the process of becoming a 501(c)3 entity.
 We make money from grants and donations but we do not intend to profit from the Childhood Cancer Directory.

 ### Risk